qctrl/python-pyquil/docs/index.rst

-Q-CTRL PyQuil Adapter
+Q-CTRL pyQuil Adapter
 =====================

-Aim of the Q-CTRL PyQuil Adapter package is to provide easy to use export functions allowing users to deploy the quantum controls techniques, define in Q-CTRL Open Controls, on Rigetti quantum devices and simulators.
+Aim of the Q-CTRL pyQuil Adapter package is to provide easy to use export functions allowing users to deploy the quantum controls techniques, define in Q-CTRL Open Controls, on Rigetti quantum devices and simulators.

 Installation
 ------------

-Q-CTRL PyQuil Adapter can be install through ``pip`` or from source.
+Q-CTRL pyQuil Adapter can be install through ``pip`` or from source.
 We recommend the ``pip`` distribution to get the most recent stable release.
 If you want the latest features then install from source.

 Requirements
 ^^^^^^^^^^^^

-To use Q-CTRL PyQuil Adapter you will need an installation of Python.
+To use Q-CTRL pyQuil Adapter you will need an installation of Python.
 We recommend using the `Anaconda <https://www.anaconda.com/>`_ distribution of Python.
 Anaconda includes standard numerical and scientific Python packages which are optimally compiled for your machine.
 Follow the `Anaconda